aMoss5150/auralfy/Readme1.md

 Enjoy the player at...
 [Auralfy](https://auralfy.herokuapp.com/)

-Auralfy is a Spotify  player and visualizer.
+Auralfy is a Spotify inspired player and visualizer.
 With a retro-futuristic jukebox theme and an aim to explore the “color” of music, and how one might translate/quantify feelings and emotions evoked by music into the visual realm.